 Adobe, which once sold standalone software products, moved to a subscription model that now brings in steady, recurring revenue.
 Customers benefit from continuous updates, and Adobe enjoys predictable growth.

-For many clients, the cost of buying software outright is a barrier.
-SaaS breaks this barrier by offering access at a lower monthly rate, making it easier to sell and easier for clients to commit.
+Investing a large upfront amount and purchasing a software license can be a barrier for many customers.
+SaaS breaks this barrier by offering access at a lower monthly rate, making it easier to sell and more affordable for clients to commit.
+You only pay for the features you are utilizing.

 Spotify’s subscription service enables users to access music ad-free for a low monthly fee, avoiding the large upfront cost of buying individual songs or albums.
 This model has attracted millions of subscribers, with predictable revenue generated monthly.